Senate District 24

 Crash Narratives

-Senate District 24 turns loud with serious injuries
+Senate District 24 turns deadly in one week

 Senate District 24: Traffic Crash Statistics